Reduction systems and degree bounds for integration: Prerequisites and notation

 Note that, in contrast to $\Der$, the derivation $\tilde{\Der}$ necessarily maps polynomials to polynomials so that $(C[t_1,\dots,t_n],\tilde{\Der})$ is a differential subring of $(F,\tilde{\Der})$.

-In any polynomial ring $R[t_1,\dots,t_n]$ over an integral domain $R$, we denote the coefficient of a monomial $t^\alpha=t_1^{\alpha_1}{\cdot}\dots{\cdot}t_n^{\alpha_n}$ in a polynomial $p$ by $\coeff(p,t^\alpha)$.
-The support of a polynomial $p \in R[t_1,\dots,t_n]$ is given by $\supp(p):=\{t^\alpha\ |\ \alpha\in\mathbb{N}^n,\coeff(p,t^\alpha)\neq0\}$.
-For any nonzero $w \in \mathbb{R}^n$, the weighted degree of a polynomial $p \in R[t_1,\dots,t_n]$ w.r.t.\ $w$ can be defined by
+In any polynomial ring $R[t]=R[t_1,\dots,t_n]$ over an integral domain $R$, we denote the coefficient of a monomial $t^\alpha=t_1^{\alpha_1}{\cdot}\dots{\cdot}t_n^{\alpha_n}$ in a polynomial $p$ by $\coeff(p,t^\alpha)$.
+The support of a polynomial $p \in R[t]$ is given by $\supp(p):=\{t^\alpha\ |\ \alpha\in\mathbb{N}^n,\coeff(p,t^\alpha)\neq0\}$.
+For any nonzero $w \in \mathbb{R}^n$, the weighted degree of a polynomial $p \in R[t]$ w.r.t.\ $w$ can be defined by

 This implies $\deg_w(0)=-\infty$ and $\deg_w(1)=0$.
-Note that the weights in $w$ (and hence the degree of a polynomial) may also be negative and that these definitions and notations extend also to Laurent polynomials $R[t_1,\dots,t_n,t_1^{-1},\dots,t_n^{-1}]$ by considering all $\alpha \in \mathbb{Z}^n$.
+Note that the weights in $w$ (and hence the degree of a polynomial) may also be negative and that these definitions and notations extend also to Laurent polynomials $R[t,t^{-1}]=R[t_1,\dots,t_n,t_1^{-1},\dots,t_n^{-1}]$ by considering all $\alpha \in \mathbb{Z}^n$.

 Recall that a semigroup order is a total order on a semigroup that is compatible with multiplication, i.e.\ $x<y$ implies $xz<yz$ for all elements $x,y,z$.
-In the literature, a semigroup order on $[t_1,\dots,t_n]$ is called a \emph{monomial order} if it satisfies $t_i>1$ for all $i$.
+In the literature, a semigroup order on (the monoid of) monomials is called a \emph{monomial order} if it satisfies $t_i>1$ for all $i$.

 As usual, a semigroup order on monomials determines the leading monomial, leading coefficient, and leading term of any nonzero (Laurent) polynomial.
 For the zero polynomial, we also define $\lm(0):=0$, $\lc(0):=0$, and $\lt(0):=0$ so that $\lt(p)=\lc(p)\lm(p)$ holds for all (Laurent) polynomials.
 Moreover, we extend the semigroup order to include $0$ as new least element.
 Consequently, $\lm(p-\lt(p))<\lm(p)$ holds for all nonzero (Laurent) polynomials $p$.